 "What the Americans can hope to do is to try to tell the Chinese that this ratcheting up is not very clever and is counterproductive and that there is a way out, which is for the Chinese simply to de-emphasize (the defense zone) and not to enforce it," said Jonathan Eyal, director of international security studies at the Royal United Services Institute in London.

 "It is helpful for the two sides to gauge each other's intentions and clarify issues and develop some kind of understanding as to what to expect.
-But this issue will probably linger on.
-It is good for Biden to come at this time so that this issue gets discussed at a high level.
-Other issues need attention too," Jia said.
+But this issue will probably linger on," Jia said.

-Despite the military standoff, U.S. officials see increased cooperation on a range of issues from climate change to North Korea's nuclear weapons ambitions a year after Xi took over the helm of the Communist Party.
+Despite the standoff, U.S. officials see increased cooperation on a range of issues from climate change to North Korea's nuclear weapons ambitions.

-It is not clear whether Biden will ask for Chinese help in pressuring North Korea to release U.S. war veteran Merrill Newman, 85, who it arrested last month.
+It is unclear whether Biden will ask for Chinese help in pressuring North Korea to release U.S. war veteran Merrill Newman, 85, who it arrested last month.